- New Collective Bargaining Agreements Approved

-- New Collective Bargaining Agreements Approved On January 15, 2014 the Civil Service Commission approved recommendations from the Impasse Panel for new two-year agreements for employees represented by the UAW, MCO, SEIU 517M S&E Unit, HSS Unit and Technical Unit, MSEA and AFSCME Council 25.
-Non-economic provisions of the agreements took immediate effect and expire December 31, 2015, and compensation provisions are effective in October 2016 through September 30, 2017.
+On December 16, 2015 the Civil Service Commission approved new agreements for employees represented by the UAW, MCO, SEIU 517M S&E Unit, HSS Unit and Technical Unit, MSEA and AFSCME Council 25.
+Non-economic provisions of the agreements took effect January 1, 2016 and will expire December 31, 2018.
+Wage and group insurance provisions are effective in October 2016 through September 30, 2017.
 Upon timely written notice by either party, wages and group insurances may be negotiated for FY 2017-18 and 2018-19.

 To promote the effectiveness and productivity of Michigan State Government by developing and administering progressive state policies in Employment Relations and Employee Health Management and Service Programs.

-- Professional Development Funds The Professional Development Funds (PDF) were established in 1991 to provide an opportunity for nonexclusively represented employees to obtain partial reimbursement for education or training that is not available through state-offered training or department funding sources.
+The Professional Development Funds (PDF) were established in 1991 to provide an opportunity for nonexclusively represented employees to obtain partial reimbursement for education or training that is not available through state-offered training or department funding sources.
 These programs are funded in accordance with the coordinated compensation plan approved by the Civil Service Commission.